ceph/ceph/doc/architecture.rst

 the content in three: the first contains ``ABC``, the second ``DEF`` and the last ``GHI``.
 The content will be padded if the content length is not a multiple of ``K``.
-The function also creates two coding chunks: the fourth with ``YXY`` and the fifth with ``GQC``.
+The function also creates two coding chunks: the fourth with ``YXY`` and the fifth with ``QGC``.
 Each chunk is stored in an OSD in the acting set.
 The chunks are stored in objects that have the same name (**NYAN**) but reside on different OSDs.
 The order in which the chunks were created must be preserved and is stored as an attribute of the object (``shard_t``), in addition to its